If Day: Effects

 If Day pushed Victory Bond sales well over Greater Winnipeg's goal, and brought the tactic to the attention of people throughout North America.
 Life Magazine ran a pictorial spread of the If Day activities in Winnipeg and smaller centres across Manitoba, photographed by William Shrout.
-Reporters from several American publications, including Newsweek, The New York Times and The Christian Science Monitor, were also present; cameraman Lucien Roy shot newsreel footage for BBC News.
+Reporters from several American publications, including Newsweek, The New York Times and The Christian Science Monitor, were also present; cameraman Lucien Roy shot newsreel footage for Paramount News.
 Newspapers in New Zealand included stories about the event.
 An estimated 40 million people worldwide saw coverage.

 If Day raised $3.2 million for the Victory Loan campaign, which was the city's largest single-day total.
 Winnipeg passed its $24 million Victory Loan quota on 24 February, largely because of If Day.
 The campaign's provincial total was $60 million, well above its target quota of $45 million.
 It raised approximately $2 billion nationwide for the war effort, and If Day was considered one of the most successful fundraising events of the nationwide drive.
 The army had expected a significant increase in recruits on If Day, but it failed to end the long-term decline in recruitment numbers: only 23 people enlisted in Winnipeg, compared to an average of 36 per day for the first half of February.

 If Day was successful enough to spark imitations in other communities.
 The US government contacted the organizing committee for details of the event.
 A smaller-scale invasion was staged in Vancouver, using promotional materials from the Winnipeg campaign.

 In 2006, a television documentary of the event was made by Aaron Floresco for CTV's local series Manitoba Moments.
 It incorporates newsreel footage as well as interviews of historians and participants.
 Filmmaker Guy Maddin included a brief newsreel clip of If Day in his film My Winnipeg.